Immune Promotion of Remyelination

 If the drug is found to be safe in both static patients and patients with acute attacks, then phase II and possibly phase III could begin to look at efficacy of the drug — whether the drug promotes remyelination.

-We think this antibody could have utility in many diseases in the nervous system that are the result of neuronal or axonal dysfunction.
-Experiments are planned to test this antibody in models of spinal cord injury, stroke and hypoxic injury in the brain (loss of oxygen).
+This antibody could have utility in many diseases in the nervous system that are the result of neuronal or axonal dysfunction.
+Experiments are planned to test this antibody in models of spinal cord injury, stroke and hypoxic injury in the brain.